pdjr-signalk/pdjr-signalk-push-notifier/README.md

 [nodemailer](https://nodemailer.com/)
 as its mail user agent (MUA) and so works happily with most popular Internet mail services.
-If email messaging is configured, then the plugin can be set to verify and report Internet connection state by periodically checking the availability of the MSA.
+If email messaging is configured, then the plugin will periodically verify and report in the Signal K dashboard its ability to connect to the MSA.
+An instantaneous report of this connection state is also available over the HTTP API.

 Web-push notification requires that the host Signal K server runs with SSL security enabled and both server and clients must have appropriate X.509